FreshOats/NFL_Data_Science/README.md

     NGS_Data - when importing the data, at least one of the INT values was entered as a float, so this will need to be changed back to INT.
     Video_Review - one of the rows includes "Unknown" in almost every column, making it such that the primary_partner_gsisid is included as VARCHAR instead of INT again.

+    NOTE: there are 1429 records in the ngs data that have no associated gsisid, so these will be dropped, since they're not associated with a known player.

+    NOTE: All of the players that sustained concussions have known positions and gsisid values.
+I am going to remove any players with unknown positions

+    There were 37 injuries catalogued in the video_review There were 2442 distinct gsisid across both seasons, so this includes the players who played both or only one season, since there are only about 1700 players per season.

+    However... in the ngs_data, in 2016 there were 2542 unique gsisid and in 2017 there were 2890 unique gsisid

+    I have no way of accounting for these values regarding their positions and thus their weights... so I'm going to filter these out.

     **************